aws-samples/eks-workshop-v2/website/docs/automation/gitops/argocd/app-of-apps/index.md

 $ git -C ~/environment/argocd push
 ```

-Finally, we need to update `--upsert` existing an Argo CD `Application` to support `App of Apps` pattern.
+Finally, we need to create new Argo CD `Application` to support `App of Apps` pattern.
 We define a new path to Argo CD `Application` using `--path app-of-apps`.

 ```bash